NordVPN vs CyberGhost in UK: Head-to-Head Comparison

 |Avg.
 Download||91.98 Mbps||60.18 Mbps|

 We know that download speed is the most important factor of a VPN service.
-Here NordVPN vs CyberGhost in Spain are better than average in every respect, including speeds.
+Here NordVPN and CyberGhost are better than average in every respect, including speeds.

 These VPNs were tested on a 100 Mbps connection using Ookla’s speed test tool; we used 4 server locations to see how well the two VPNs measure up in terms of speed.
 NordVPN performed significantly better in every case.

-To give both of them a last fair fighting chance, I decided to connect three different servers in the US on each of them and then conduct a speed test to see which one is really the best.
-For this testing, we will be using the following servers: Seattle, Los Angeles, and New York.
+To give both of them a last fair fighting chance, I decided to connect three different servers in the UK on each of them and then conduct a speedtest to see which one is really the best.
+For this testing, we will be using the following servers: EdinBurgh, Glasgow, and London.

 CyberGhost result is nowhere impressive.
 Let’s see if NordVPN can do better.